Fafa87/SEP/README.md

 [![PyPi](https://img.shields.io/pypi/pyversions/semevalplatform)](https://pypi.org/project/semevalplatform/)
 ![Platform](https://img.shields.io/badge/platform-windows%20%7C%20osx%20%7C%20ubuntu-lightgrey)

-Deserve the money! - ML engineers are paid a lot of money however most of the time is spent on common tasks and debuging standard problems.
+As ML engineers you are expected to deliver great results however most of the time is spent on common tasks and debuging standard problems.
 This is an attempt to help with that.

 ## Description